-Like most rural communities formal education for all children didn’t come to Hickling until the early 1800s.
+Like most rural communities formal education for all children didn’t come to Hickling until the mid-1800s.
 However, there would have been informal arrangements within the community for those who were willing to learn and there was provision for those who were able to pay for schooling.

-Occasional references have been found from the 1700s onwards which indicate a school or school master in Hickling but with little detail; these are likely to have been associated with the Church and the Rectory – with a school room in the Rectory itself or in the Rectory grounds and it would have been a small private educational establishment (see below).
+Occasional references have been found from the 1600s onwards which indicate a school or school master in Hickling but with little detail; these are likely to have been associated with the Church and the Rectory – with a school room in the Rectory itself or in the Rectory grounds which would have been a small private educational establishment (see below).

 - Will and inventory – Robert Mann: In the Name of God Amen.
 The fifth day of September in the Year of our Lord 1728.
 I Robert Mann of Hickling in the County of Nottingham Currier being very sick and weak of Body but of sound and perfect Mind and Memory, Praise be given to Almighty God therefore, do make and constitute this my present last Will and Testament in manner and form following (…) Item I give to the School of Hickling the Sum of Five pounds being now in the Hands of Widow Hopkinson Relick of John Hopkinson late deceas’d and the Interest thereof to be payd Yearly to the Schoolmaster forever. (p.
 16 Scrapbook of Hickling)